jmainpri/hrics/orkinect/README.md

 ### (iii) Playback

 There are two options for playback: controlled and uncontrolled.

-uncontrolled:
+In both case open a python terminal:

-    run ipython
+    ipython

+#### uncontrolled:

-In ipython import the class_runSensors module, create a kinect subscriber, and tell it to play uncontrolled:
+In the terminal import the class_runSensors module, create a kinect subscriber, and tell it to play uncontrolled:

     import class_runSensors; k = class_runSensors.kinect_subscriber(); k.play(0)

+#### controlled:

-controlled: almost identical to above:
+almost identical to above:

     import class_runSensors; k = class_runSensors.kinect_subscriber(); k.play(1)

 In order to use keyboard controlls, the ipython window must have focus.
 When you start playing, openrave will steal focus; so click back onto the ipython window.

 Controlls: